Josh McDaniels: Personal life

 McDaniels is the son of Thom McDaniels, who was voted the 1997 USA Today High School Coach of the Year in the state of Ohio.
 Attending his father's practices during his youth has been credited with inspiring McDaniels to enter coaching.
-Josh is also the brother of Ben McDaniels who is an assistant coach for the Houston Texans.
+McDaniels' brother, Ben McDaniels, is an assistant coach for the Houston Texans.

 McDaniels and his wife have four children.